Methane monooxygenase: Proposed catalytic cycle and mechanism

 From the MMOHred, the diiron centers react with the O2 to form intermediate P. This intermediate is a peroxide species where the oxygens are bound symmetrically, suggested by spectroscopic studies.
 However, the structure is not known.
 Intermediate P then converts to intermediate Q, which was proposed to contain two antiferromagnetically coupled high-spin FeIV centers.
-This compound Q with its diamond core is critical to the oxidizing species for MMO.
+This compound Q, the structure of which is under debate, is critical to the oxidizing species for MMO.

 There are two mechanisms suggested for the reaction between compound Q and the alkane: radical and nonradical.
 The radical mechanism starts with abstraction of the hydrogen atom from the substrate to form QH (the rate determining step), hydroxyl bridged compound Q and the free alkyl radical.
 The nonradical mechanism implies a concerted pathway, occurring via a four-center transition state and leading to a “hydrido-alkyl-Q” compound.
 As of 1999, the research suggests that the methane oxidation proceeds via a bound-radical mechanism.

 It was suggested that the transition state for the radical mechanism involves a torsion motion of the hydroxyl OH ligand before the methyl radical can add to the bridging hydroxyl ligand to form the alcohol.
 As the radical approaches, the H atom of the alkane leave the coplanar tricoordinate O environment and bends upward to create a tetrahedral tetracoordinate O environment.

 The final step for this reaction is the elimination of the alcohol and the regeneration of the catalysts.
 There are a few ways in which this can occur.
 It could be a stepwise mechanism that starts with the elimination of the alcohol and an intermediate Fe-O-Fe core, and the latter can eliminate the water and regenerate the enzyme through a 2e- reduction.
 On the other hand, it can start with a 2e- reduction process of bridging the O1 atom to give a water molecule, followed by elimination of the alcohol and regeneration of the enzyme.
 In addition, it is possible that there is a concerted mechanism whereby the elimination of the methanol occurs spontaneously with 2e- reduction of the bridging O1 center and regeneration of the catalyst.